 We wanted to assess the impact of recompilation to optimize the prolog.entry block added during an OSR event; so we turned off recompilation after OSR and re-collected the execution times for the benchmarks.
 Out of the 9 benchmarks that performed inlining, only 3 benchmarks contain at least a further call to a function that completed an OSR.
-These are the rows with the value "T" against the column labelled CA in Table II(b).
+These are the rows with the value "T" against the column labelled CA in Table 2(b).
 The results for these benchmarks under the no-recompilation after OSR is: 1.01 for capr, 0.95 for crni, and 0.45 for nfrc.
 These results suggest that the recompilation to remove the prolog.entry contributes to the increase in performance for capr and nfrc.
-The block has the potential to disrupt LLVM optimizations and removing it might lead to better performance.
+The basic block has the potential to disrupt LLVM optimizations and removing it might lead to better performance.
 The recompilation after OSR does not result in a slowdown for the other benchmarks.

-In Section 4.2.1, we mentioned that the kinds of the optimizing transformations can guide the choice of strategy that lead to better performance.
-Considering the 3 benchmarks with a loop nest where the outermost and closest-enclosing loops are different, that is, mbrt, nfrc and sim, we found that the outer-most-loop strategy outperforms the closest-enclosing-loop strategy.
+In Section 5.2.1, we mentioned that the kinds of the optimizing transformations can guide the choice of strategy that lead to better performance.
+Considering the 3 benchmarks with a loop nest where the outer-most and closest-enclosing loops are different, that is, mbrt, nfrc and sim, we found that the outer-most-loop strategy outperforms the closest-enclosing-loop strategy.
 In particular, the sim benchmark results in about 5% performance degradation.
 These results support our claim.

+We recorded the average performance improvement over all the benchmarks (shown as GM in Table 2(b)) of 5%.
 We conclude that our OSR approach is effective, in that efficiently supports this optimization, and that it works smoothly with inlining.
 To see further benefits of OSR for MATLAB, we shall develop more sophisticated optimizations that leverage the on-the-fly dynamic type and shape information that is very beneficial for generating better code.

-5 Related Work
+6. Related Work

-Hölzle et al [12] used an OSR technique to dynamically de-optimize running optimized code to debug the executing program.
-OSR techniques have been in used in several implementations of the Java programming language, including Jikes research VM [10, 3] and HotSpot [18] to support adaptive recompilation of running programs.
+Hölzle et al [12] used an OSR technique to dynamically deoptimize running optimized code to debug the executing program.
+OSR techniques have been in used in several implementations of the Java programming language, including Jikes research VM [3, 10] and HotSpot [18] to support adaptive recompilation of running programs.
 A more general-purpose approach to OSR for the Jikes VM was suggested by Soman and Krintz [21] which decouples OSR from the program code.
 Our approach is more similar to the original Jikes approach in that we also implement OSR points via explicit instrumentation and OSR points in the code.
 However, we have designed our OSR points and OSR triggering mechanism to fit naturally into the SSA-form LLVM IR and tool set.
-Moreover, the LLVM IR is entirely different from Java byte-code and presents new challenges to OSR implementation at the IR level (Section 3).
+Moreover, the LLVM IR is entirely different from Java byte-code and presents new challenges to OSR implementation at the IR level (Section 4).
 Our approach is also general-purpose in the sense that the OSR can potentially trigger any optimization or de-optimization that can be expressed as an LLVM transform.